Showing posts with label University of Wyoming. Show all posts

 Teaching the art of 'tameshiwari' outside geology museum

-While researching diamondiferous kimberlite in the State Line, Iron Mountain, and Indian Hills districts of Colorado and Wyoming, as well as consulting for various companies on a number of diamond deposits in North America, he initiated research on colored gemstones.
+While searching for diamondiferous kimberlite in the State Line, Iron Mountain, and Indian Hills districts of Colorado and Wyoming, as well as consulting for various companies on a number of diamond deposits in North America, he initiated research on colored gemstones.
 On a trip to the Australian outback to study rare diamond deposits associated with olivine lamproite (one of the rarest rock types on earth), he found himself among pesky noSeeUm flies and YesISeeEm kangaroos and crocodiles.
 He and a group of Japanese karate-geologists were challenged by breaking silicified peaks of termite mounds using shuto uchi (knife-hand strikes).
 The mounds were perfect targets for tameshiwari (rock breaking) since they had conical-shaped tops on mounds of 5+ feet or more, and were as hard as concrete.

 When he wasn't breaking rocks with a geologist hammer, he was breaking rocks with his empty hand.
 Soke is a certified kyoju (professor of martial arts) by Juko Kai and taught karate, kobudo, jujutsu, samurai arts, and self-defense classes and clinics in the Departments of Physical Education, Kinesiology, Extended Studies, and Club Sports.
 He also offered annual clinics to ROTC, Religious Studies, Faculty, Staff, Students, Sororities, and the Public, for over 30 years at the university.
 In-between classes, clinics and research, he traveled to consult for mining companies, lectured to 400+ groups, and wrote and published nearly 1,000 abstracts, professional papers, magazine articles and books.

 When not in the gym, soke teaches a small number of black belt students in Mesa and provides training for a group of seniors at his church.
-His seniors feel better prepared in today's society after learning to use canes, car-keys, pens and even a short sticks known on Okinawa as hanbo, tebo, and kubotan - and even magazines!
+His seniors all feel better prepared in today's society after learning to use canes, car-keys, pens and even a short sticks known on Okinawa as hanbo, tebo, and kubotan - and even magazines!

 Monday, August 12, 2019